-When trading with margin, you need to be careful with leverage as well.
+When trading with margin, you must also be careful with leverage.
 The higher the leverage, the smaller the margin.
 It will automatically lead to a condition where you trade with great risk exposure.

-Free margin is the amount of money in your trading account you can use to open new trading positions.
+You can use free margin to open new trading positions in your trading account.
 The amount of your free margin can be subtracted from your account equity.

-Suppose you have a $10,000 margin with $50 unrealized profit, but you use $4000 to open a position.
+Suppose you have a $10,000 margin with $50 unrealized profit but use $4000 to open a position.
 That means your free margin is $6000.
 You can use this money to open another position or keep it in your account.
 This makes your equity $10,050.

-New traders might not know the difference between used margin and free margin.
-Used margin is margin itself.
+New traders might not know the difference between a used margin and a free margin.
+The used margin is the margin itself.
 The amount of used margin can be seen from your capital and leverage ratio.
 For example:

-Suppose you trade 1 standard lot with a $100,000 contract value.
-You open a position in EUR/USD with 1:100 leverage at the price of 1.1071.
+Suppose you trade one standard lot with a $100,000 contract value.
+You open a position in EUR/USD with 1:100 leverage at 1.1071.
 To calculate the used margin, use this formula.

 Used margin = (contract value) x (lot) x (margin %) x current exchange value